cesarParra/apexdocs/docs/plain-markdown/docs/Miscellaneous/SampleEnum.md

 # SampleEnum enum
-This is a sample enum
+This is a sample enum.
+This references [ReferencedEnum](./ReferencedEnum.md).